Sanchit1224/Interncrowd_inSQL7FUrn-/README.md

 Task - 1

-I am happy to share you I had created landing page for Intern Crowd
+I am happy to share you I have created landing page for Intern Crowd

 Task - 2

-I am happy to share you I had created Register page for Intern Crowd
+I am happy to share you I have created Register page for Intern Crowd